masroorrizvi/getting-cleaning-data/CodeBook.md

 Let us now understand the 68 new variable added to this dataset.
 But first the first two variables :-

 - Subjects -
 This column have all the values for the Subjects (1-30) which have taken the test run.
-There 30 such subject available for this course dataset
+There 30 such subject available for this course dataset.
+This data is to type integer

 - Activity -
 These are WALKING, WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING.
 In this column all the above activities are listed with respect to the 30 subjects above.
+This data is of type character

+All the variables below are of type number

 - meanAveBodyAccTimeXAxis -
 This is the variable which calculates the average of the average body acceleration time linearly along X Axis